 A cooler?
 Really?

 Yes.
 But the trick is to use the cooler to keep the meat warm, the same way a cooler keeps things cold, it can keep things hot!

-When your pork reaches the proper internal temperature, remove it from the smoker, wrap it tightly in a fluffy towel, then slide the fluffy towel into a foil cooler bag, and then put the cooler bag into your hard-sided cooler.
-Leave the pork in the cooler until it’s been resting for at least 1 hour, or you’re ready to slice and serve.
+When your smoked pork roast reaches the proper internal temperature, remove it from the smoker, wrap it tightly in a fluffy towel, then slide the fluffy towel into a foil cooler bag, and then put the cooler bag into your hard-sided cooler.
+Leave the pork in the cooler until it's been resting for at least 1 hour, or you're ready to slice and serve.